nrgetik/slack-creep/README.md

 ### Notes

 1. This has been developed on and tested with `python3`
-2. The `say` and `afplay` commands are only available on OS X. The source code could easily be adapted to use equivalent commands on other platforms
+2. The `say` and `afplay` commands are only available on OS X. This code could easily be adapted to use similar utilities available on other platforms